`

 Why it matters: A dead battery can leave you trapped, and old or rusted batteries can cause electrical problems in your vehicle.

 What to do: Observe battery terminals for rust and clean them as needed.
-Check the battery voltage and replace it every 3-5 years, or if the battery struggles to keep the charge.
+Check the battery voltage and replace it every 3-5 years, or if the battery struggles to keep a charge.

 Frequency: Every 12,000–15,000 miles (or as recommended by the manufacturer).